smilansky/CSS-Rules/README.md

 * !important is an automatic win

 ## The Box Model
+Every element in web design is a rectangular box.
 The CSS box model is essentially a box that wraps around every HTML element.
 It consists of: margins, borders, padding, and the actual content.